-All of my photographic-based work is a response to the subjective nature of domestic photographs.
-A common process is obscurification - and the simultaneous implementation of the inverse actions destruction and beautification.
-Each subject falls victim to these forces, and become impressions of both a presence and an absence, leaving the viewer unsettled.
+All of my work is a response to the subjective nature of domestic photographs.
+A common process is simultaneously implementing the inverse actions of destruction and beautification.
+Each subject in the work falls victim to these forces, and become a presence in the work – sometimes through their absence.

 A selection of work from Interruptions, was included in the two-person exhibition, Remnants: Kelly Hider & Nick DeFord, at the Boyle Family Gallery, Lindenwood University, Saint Charles, MO in November, 2014.
-A solo exhibit of the work was on exhibit at the Central Collective in Knoxville, TN in September, 2016.
+A solo exhibit of the work, Interruption, was on exhibit at the Central Collective in Knoxville, TN in September, 2016.
 Another selection of the work was shown in a solo exhibit, Dear Andrea, at Lincoln Memorial University in October, 2018.